sst/guide/_chapters/add-a-get-note-api.md

           authorizer: aws_iam
 ```

+Make sure that this block is indented exactly the same way as the preceding `create` block.

 This defines our get note API.
 It adds a GET request handler with the endpoint `/notes/{id}`.

 ### Test